 The blade gap, angle, and exposure specifications of the Core razor have been increased slightly over time to more closely match the settings of the Genesis razor (unfortunately, unlike Genesis that has a serial number on every unit for easy identification, determining which variant of Core a particular razor might be is virtually impossible without knowing the manufacturing date).

 OK, so all this design and engineering may be fine and good, but what about the shave?
-Is shaving with OneBlade a universal cure-all for the shaver?
+Is shaving with this one blade razor a universal cure-all for the shaver?
+Here is my Oneblade review.

 Some shaving aficionados (“shave nerds”) are dissatisfied with the relative lack of blade choice (vs. double edge blades) and the relatively short blade life.
 Others think the razors are too mild.
-Genesis’ price point is an issue for many (though I think Core addresses that issue well).
+Genesis’ price point is an issue for many (though I think the Core and the Hybrid razors address that issue well).
 Core’s blade changing process is not quite as easy and smooth as Genesis’.

 My initial impressions of the Genesis razor from three years ago: